Twin Cities, Gemini

 The wall crumbled as expected as the white chains burrowed through them.
 The chains shot above their heads before retracting back into the dust cloud that had formed.
 As the dust cloud began to clear, Jericho whipped out his conductor in Iota’s direction.
 There was a screech as it made its target, and Gilbert used the sound as a cue to fire his conductor.
 An azure vitae ray erupted from his conductor, cut through the clouds, and hit its target: the chain that connected the bound man to the ELPIS woman.

 Bergmann broke out into a mad sprint towards the bound man, forming a wall of earth between Iota and herself as she did so.
 She reached the man, threw him over her shoulder, and stumbled back to them.
 The bound man was still unconscious when Bergmann put him on the ground.
-Cadence stared at the man with an unreadable expression before stiffening and whipping her head towards Jericho who was now stepping into the clearing dust cloud.
+Cadence stared at down at him with an unreadable expression before stiffening and whipping her head towards Jericho who was now stepping into the clearing dust cloud.
 The man’s conductor was deactivated again.

 Gilbert scanned the area for the enemy and spotted someone standing on the rooftop of one of the buildings.
 A woman.
 She maneuvered down the fire escape before landing deftly beside Iota.
 There was an unmistakable snake-like tattoo emblazoned on the left side of her face.